Chief Executive Officer & Founder

 David Shapendonk has worked for 30+ years on technology development in the fields of Entertainment, Healthcare & Cybersecurity.
 As an avid pianist, who was introduced to a wide range of music at an early age, David joined Maestro Games because of the scientific evidence showing that music can be integral to fostering mental resilience.

 Education - Culture - Marketing Advisory Board

 Richard Peterson is President & CEO of the U.S. Cultural & Heritage Marketing Council.
-His professional contributions have been shaped by his global interactions capturing the diversity of art, music, cultures, cuisine and communities.
-Richard serves on the U.S. Travel Association At-Large Board of Directors, the National Council of Attractions & Experiences Advisory Board and the California Travel Association Board of Directors - and contributes his time to global cultural and heritage sustainable programs & thought leadership initiatives.
+His professional contributions have been shaped by his global interactions capturing the diversity of cultural experiences within the strategic development work USCHMC delivers.
+Further, Richard has served on the U.S. Travel Association At-Large Board, the National Council of Attractions & Experiences Advisory Board and the California Travel Association Board of Directors - and contributes his time to global cultural and heritage sustainable programs & thought leadership initiatives.

 Dr. Hemalee Patel

 Dr. Hemalee Patel is a board certified practicing physician in Internal Medicine and serving Maestro Games as Behavioral Health Advisory Board representative.

 Dr. Patel's area of interest and research lies in evidence based lifestyle medicine with the goal to empower individuals to achieve optimal health and mental well-being.

 Moral Injury, PTSD, & Department of Homeland Security and Anti-Terrorism Advisory Board

 Dr. Noël Lipana Noel is President of the DJD Art Foundation, which uses performing arts to educate communities about moral injury and trauma.
 Noel served in various Air Force and Army units throughout his twenty-year career, including time in Afghanistan as a counter-IED specialist.
 The Disabled American Veterans - California Chapter named him their 2020 Veteran of the Year.